xmartlabs/Eureka/Documentation/Eureka 2.0 Migration  Guide.md

 Removed APIs:

 * `PostalAddressRow` and `ImageRow` was deleted.
-*  row has been deleted.
-You can find it and many other custom rows at EurekaCommunity [organization account](https://github.com/eurekaCommunity).
+You can find them and many other custom rows at EurekaCommunity [organization account](https://github.com/eurekaCommunity).

-`highlightCell` and `unhighlightCell` callbacks were deleted, now we should use `row.isHighlighted` from cell update to check from highlighted status and make UI modification according its value.
+* `highlightCell` and `unhighlightCell` callbacks were deleted, now we should use `row.isHighlighted` from cell update to check from highlighted status and make UI modification according its value.

-In case you want to do something when highligth state switches its value you can set up `onCellHighlightChanged` callback.
+In case you want to do something when the row's highlighted state switches its value you can set up `onCellHighlightChanged` callback.

 Custom Rows changes: